Here's what you get when you study abroad with CEA in Alicante:

 Become an active member of the Volunteering Center in Alicante.
 You can participate in events like blood drives, toy gathering campaigns, helping minority groups, or assisting at beneficiary concerts, just to name a few.

 Missing your furry friends back home?
 Volunteer at AsoKa El Grande animal shelter, a non-profit organization whose main goal is to denounce the abandonment and mistreatment of animals.
 This association promotes animals’ wellbeing and manages adoptions, giving about 70 animals a second lease on life each year.
 You can help through dog walking, feeding, helping maintain installations, and administering medication.
+Watch a video presenting this volunteering opportunity.

 Volunteer on campus!
 You can help organize events, participate in informative sessions, and assist other students to make the most of the college life experience.